datacommonsorg/website/docs/developer_guide.md

     ```

 1. Update related files.
-   - If adding a new category, create a new config file in [server/chart_config](../server/chart_config) and:
+   - If adding a new category, create a new config file in [server/chart_config](../server/chart_config) and add the new category to:
      - [static/js/shared/util.ts](../static/js/shared/util.ts)
      - [server/__init__.py](../server/__init__.py)